ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 </script>
 ```

-The markup below has the grid of size 3x3.
-In each cell we render a div.
-The div in the center is filled, and in every other div we render the component itself, decreasing the maximal depth.
-The whole block is guarded by a check for `maxDepth >= 0` to prevent an infinite loop.
+The markup below defines the 3x3 grid.
+Each cell renders a `div`.
+The center `div` is filled, while the other cells recursively render the component itself, decrementing the `maxDepth` with each call.
+The entire block is wrapped in a condition to ensure that recursion stops when `maxDepth` is less than 0, preventing infinite loops.

 ```svelte
 {#if maxDepth >= 0}